BiyaMe/semantic-search/README.md

 This project implements a semantic search engine using NLP techniques.
 It allows users to search for the most relevant documents from a dataset based on their query.

+There is a Document(PDF file) that delves deeply into what Semantic search is, what types of searches there are, what we can do to better our search results...etc.

 ## Setup Instructions

 ### 1. Install the Required Libraries